Investing Real Estate Investing

 There’s no guarantee that you’ll get rich if you do choose to invest with Fundrise.
 Nor is it likely that you’ll ever get rich quick from any one investment.
 Gaining wealth from investing often takes years of dedication and consistent contributions.

-Fundrise has shown impressive returns over the years, with many of its clients seeing a return of over 20% in 2021, but this does not indicate future performance.
+Fundrise has shown impressive returns over the years, with many of its clients seeing a return of over 40.5% after five years, but this is not indicative of what you may earn.

 Bottom line